danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.report.html" name="messages.report">Report a message in a chat for violation of telegram's Terms of Service: messages.report</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.reportSpam.html" name="messages.reportSpam">Report a new incoming chat for spam, if the peer settings of the chat allow us to do that: messages.reportSpam</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.reportPeer.html" name="account.reportPeer">Report a peer for violation of telegram's Terms of Service: account.reportPeer</a>
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.reportProfilePhoto.html" name="account.reportProfilePhoto">Report a profile photo of a dialog: account.reportProfilePhoto</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.reportEncryptedSpam.html" name="messages.reportEncryptedSpam">Report a secret chat for spam: messages.reportEncryptedSpam</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/channels.reportSpam.html" name="channels.reportSpam">Reports some messages from a user in a supergroup as spam; requires administrator rights in the supergroup: channels.reportSpam</a>
-    * <a href="https://docs.madelineproto.xyz/API_docs/methods/upload.reuploadCdnFile.html" name="upload.reuploadCdnFile">Request a reupload of a certain file to a CDN DC: upload.reuploadCdnFile</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/auth.requestPasswordRecovery.html" name="auth.requestPasswordRecovery">Request recovery code of a 2FA password, only for accounts with a recovery email configured: auth.requestPasswordRecovery</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.resendPasswordEmail.html" name="account.resendPasswordEmail">Resend the code to verify an email to use as 2FA recovery method: account.resendPasswordEmail</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/auth.resendCode.html" name="auth.resendCode">Resend the login code via another medium, the phone code type is determined by the return value of the previous auth.sendCode/auth.resendCode: see login for more info: auth.resendCode</a>